mapbox/protozero/README.md

 to build all tests and run them.

+See `test/README.md` for more details about the test.

-You can also use `gyp` to build the tests:
+You can also use `gyp` to build the reader tests:

     gyp --depth=. --build=Release
     ./out/Release/tests

 This will clobber the `Makefile` from the repository!
 Instead of `Release` you can use `Debug` for a debug build.

 ## Coverage report